alwaysai/Darts/readme.md

 ## Note

 This app is using an experimental and unreleased update to the edgeIQ RealSense API.
-You will be able to run this app using the QA image in the Dockerfile, but integrate this API into your own apps with caution.
+You will be able to run this app using the development image in the Dockerfile, but integrate this API into your own apps with caution.

 ## Setup
 This app requires an alwaysAI account.
 Head to the [Sign up page](https://www.alwaysai.co/dashboard) if you don't have an account yet.
 Follow the instructions to install the alwaysAI tools on your development machine.